Communities and Justice

 Insights from DFV program evaluations (including Specialist Workers for Children and Young People, Staying Home Leaving Violence, Integrated Domestic and Family Violence Services) have helped shape program specifications and service improvements.

-A review of the Domestic Violence Response Enhancement (DVRE) program will be undertaken in 2025 to better understand what the service models are delivering since inception in 2016, and whether changes need to be made to better support women and children experiencing DFV after-hours
+A review of the Domestic Violence Response Enhancement (DVRE) program is underway to better understand what the service models are delivering since inception in 2016, and whether changes need to be made to better support women and children experiencing DFV after-hours.

 Scope